SpeciesFileGroup/taxonworks_doc/DEVELOPER_SUPPORT.md

 # Developer Support

 A project the nature of TaxonWorks needs contributions from many people to succeed over the long term.
 To that end we're working hard to build a foundation that permits and encourages anyone to contribute to the project.
 Highlights include:

+* All elements of the project are open source.

 * Docker images let you build against the API in your own Javascript framework with extremely minimal setup.
 See [this project, a matrix row coder that can run on your desktop, or be integrated natively into TaxonWorks](https://github.com/SpeciesFileGroup/matrix_row_coder).

 * Code generators let you stub a new task view (core feature) or batch-loader in a single line.